-- Members, visitors and staff with colds or any symptoms of COVID-19 stay away from the golf course/clubhouse. - Physical distancing rules are observed by all members and visitors at all times in the car park, clubhouse and on the course. - Play is restricted to members & members' guests only - Any competitions are played in accordance with the guidelines set out in Appendix 2. - Personnel are on hand to monitor adherence with physical distancing rules and the rules for golfers set out in this document. - Tee times are booked in advance online or over the telephone.
-Clubs must ensure that players names (including visitors and members' guests) are recorded on timesheets and timesheets must be kept for a period of at least 6 weeks to assist with contact tracing should the need arise. - Daily timesheets are restricted to a minimum of 10, 12 or 14 minute intervals.
+- Members, their guests, visitors and staff with colds or any symptoms of COVID-19 stay away from the golf course/clubhouse. - Physical distancing rules are observed by all members and their guests at all times in the car park, clubhouse and on the course. - Play is open to members, members' guests and visitors. - Any competitions are played in accordance with the guidelines set out in Appendix 2. - Personnel are on hand to monitor adherence with physical distancing rules and the rules for golfers set out in this document. - Tee times are booked in advance online or over the telephone.
+Clubs must ensure that players names (including visitors and members' guests) are recorded on timesheets and timesheets must be kept for a period of at least 6 weeks to assist with contact tracing should the need arise. - Daily timesheets are restricted to a minimum of 8, 9 or 10 minute intervals.
 Clubs may only choose one interval for each day.
-If clubs choose 10+ minute intervals, play is restricted to 2 golfers per start time.
-If clubs choose 12+ minutes, up to 3 golfers may play per start time.
-If clubs choose 14+ minutes, up to 4 golfers may play per start time. - Bars/restaurants remain closed and off-limits as per government policy.
-Clubhouse access should be confined to use of toilet facilities (provided they can be kept clean) and initial retrieval of golf equipment from lockers.
-If toilet facilities are open, clubs should adopt a one-in, one-out approach. - There are no social gatherings, of any size, at the facility. - Players are instructed not to touch the flag or flagstick. - Rakes are removed from the course.
+If clubs choose 8+ minute intervals, play is restricted to 2 golfers per start time.
+If clubs choose 9+ minutes, up to 3 golfers may play per start time.
+If clubs choose 10+ minutes, up to 4 golfers may play per start time. - If toilet facilities are open, clubs should adopt a one-in, one-out approach.
+When taking a decision to close toilet facilities, consideration should be given to those with medical conditions that may require access to facilities, both on and off-course. - Players are instructed not to touch the flag or flagstick. - Rakes are removed from the course.
 Players are requested to smooth bunkers using their feet or a club.
-(See Appendix 2 for measures which can be taken in qualifying competitions) - Hire trolleys (electric and pull trolleys) must be sanitised prior to each use. - Caddies are not permitted (exception: where the group of golfers and the caddies are from the same household).
+(See Appendix 2 for measures which can be taken in qualifying competitions) - Hire trolleys (electric and pull trolleys) must be sanitised prior to each use. - Caddies are not permitted (exception: where the group of golfers and the caddies are from the same household and/or the golfer requires an aide as allowed under the modified rules of golf for players with disabilities).